AlexanderOMara/php-fpm-cli/README.md

 # Compatibility

-Designed to be backwards compatible back through PHP 5.0.0.
+Designed to be backwards compatible back from PHP 5.0.0.

 Compatibility with PHP versions before 5.5.36 is not guaranteed for lack of compatible docker images to test with.